The Molicas’ nest

 There’s been 1 call since you loaded this page.

-From 2003 to 2010, the number of CO incidents reported nearly doubled.
-On an average day, U.S. fire departments respond to a CO-related call every 7 minutes.
+From 2003 to 2010, the number of carbon monoxide incidents reported nearly doubled.
+On an average day, U.S. fire departments respond to a carbon monoxide-related call every 7 minutes.

 And these calls are only from those who recognize there’s a problem.
 Most people don’t even know.